nippur72/Dart.RayTracerDemo/README.md

 * open the file `index.html` inside the `WebSite` folder with your browser

 # History

+30-Aug-2014:
+  Fixed Java native version of MersenneTwister Converted Java native to double to make it comparable with other implementations Converted C# native to double to make it comparable with other implementations Added checksum to the rendered scene to make sure it's pixel-exact correct

 29-Aug-2014:
   Made native C# render on screen instead of memory